IBM-Watson/wex-wdc-alchemylanguage/README.md

 Supply the base URL for your Bluemix application in the setting provided.

-Individual Alchemy functions must be enabled and are each individualy configured.
+Individual Alchemy functions must be enabled and are each individually configured.
 This allows you to, for example, use one set of content in one function and different content in another function.

 Expand the Entity Extraction section of the converter and select the checkbox to enable Entity Extraction.